AdyaTech/100-Days-of-Python/Day 23/About SpongeCase.md

 For some randomness, the text sometimes doesn’t alternate capitalization.

-# How does DNA Visualization work?
+# How does SpongeCase work?
  This short program uses the upper() and lower() string methods to convert your message into “spongecase.”
 The program is also set up so that other programs can import it as a module with import spongecase and then call the spongecase.englishToSpongecase() function.